How Much Botox Do I Need?

 - Metabolism: Everyone has differing metabolism levels which will determine how long the effects of Botox will last.
 Botox typically lasts for 3-4 months.

-At Westlake Dermatology we make sure all of our Botox patients, whether first time or returning, receive the proper amount of Botox as determined by our providers.
-Attempting to save money by undertreating an area will not create a satisfying result and could end up costing you more money if a fix is needed.
+It’s important for your dermatologist to make sure that you receive the proper amount of Botox units required for your individual needs and goals.
+Attempting to save money by under treating an area will not create a satisfying result and could end up costing you more money if a fix is needed.
 An experienced Botox injector will determine the right amount of Botox needed to deliver the results you are looking for.